buntine/p-prime-prime/CONTENT.md

  λRλRλR    # Decrement current cell (remember that N+1 wraps back around to 0, so decrementing is equivalent to N increments).
- R         # Move tapehead right. λR        # Increment current cell. λRλRλRλ   # Move tapehead left (by decrementing the current cell and then executing one final λ).
+ R         # Move tapehead right. λR        # Increment current cell. λRλRλRλ   # Move tapehead left by decrementing the current cell and then executing one final λ.
 )          # Iterate if the current cell is not 0.
 This means we iterate twice in this example.
 ```